 Cortés landed first at Cozumel and ordered a review of his troops.
 His forces consisted of 11 ships, 508 soldiers, 109 sailors, 16 horses, 13 muskets, 10 heavy artillery, 4 light artillery, and 32 crossbows.
-He also had Melchor and Francisco to serve as interpreters to the Mayans and Aztecs, respectively.
+He also had Melchor and Francisco to serve as interpreters to the Maya and Aztecs, respectively.
 Many of the personnel from the previous voyages returned, including Captain Pedro de Alvarado; Antón de Alaminos, the chief pilot; and Bernal Díaz del Castillo, who documented the voyage decades later.

 At Cozumel, Cortés learned that there were two Spaniards who had been living on the mainland for several years.
-These men, named Jerónimo de Aguilar and Alonzo Guerrero, were survivors of the 1511 shipwreck who had been taken as slaves by the Mayans.
-It was from them the Mayans learned that the foreigners called themselves Castilians.
+These men, named Jerónimo de Aguilar and Alonzo Guerrero, were survivors of the 1511 shipwreck who had been taken as slaves by the Maya.
+It was from them the Maya learned that the foreigners called themselves Castilians.
 Cortés sent messengers for them with beads with which to obtain their ransom.
-Aguilar made his way back, but Guerrero had fully adapted to Mayan life and chose to remain.
+Aguilar made his way back, but Guerrero had fully adapted to Maya life and chose to remain.
 Aguilar thus became another interpreter, which was fortuitous for Cortés because Melchor managed to escape a few days later.

 On March 4, Cortés sailed from Cozumel.
 Some of his men went ashore on an island off the coast of present-day Cancun and found four temples containing large female figures.
 To this day, that island is known as Isla Mujeres, or "Women Island."

 The fleet continued to the Rio Grijalva, where Cortés expected the natives to be willing to talk and barter, as they had done the previous year.
 Instead, they attacked.
 After defeating the natives in battle, Cortés claimed the Tabasco district for His Majesty, King Charles.
 His omission of Diego Velázquez's name from his formal claim of possession did not go unnoticed by members of the expedition who were relatives or friends of Velázquez.
 The natives launched another attack a few days later, but they were soundly beaten.
 Afterward, some chiefs came bearing gifts, including gold, for the Spaniards and apologizing for the attack.
 Cortés accepted their gifts and apology and returned the prisoners he had taken, but he also required them to stop worshipping idols - a condition to which they agreed.
 When Cortés asked where they obtained their gold, they answered, "Culchua" and "Mexico."
 Francisco said that he did not understand the language of these natives, but he knew that Culchua (Cholula) was in the interior of the country.
 The natives gave twenty women to the Spaniards as slaves.
-One of them, who the Spaniards baptized as Doña Marina, was born an Aztec but was given to the Tabasco Mayans by her people as a girl, so she knew both languages.
+One of them, who the Spaniards baptized as Doña Marina, was born an Aztec but was given to the Tabasco Maya by her people as a girl, so she knew both languages.
 With her ability to translate between Mayan and Nahuatl - the language of the Aztecs and their neighbors - combined with Jerónimo de Aguilar's fluency in Mayan and the Spanish that the Aztec, Francisco, had learned in a year, Cortés and his men were thereafter able to communicate effectively with all of the natives they encountered.

 Cortés sailed out of Tabasco on March 23.
 His next destination was present-day Veracruz, which Grijalva's expedition had identified as a good and safe harbor for the ships, even though the country was infested with mosquitos.
 Some Aztecs came out to see the Spaniards when they disembarked.
 They identified themselves as servants of Montezuma and said they were there to welcome them and learn more about them.
 These natives built shelter for the Spaniards, served them a meal, and gave them gifts.
 They also painted likenesses of Cortés, Aguilar, a dog, a cannon, and other persons and items to show their emperor.
 Cortés arranged an artillery demonstration for them, no doubt so the messengers could explain to Montezuma what power the Spaniards possessed.
 Cortés also gave them some glass and other gifts for them to take to Emperor Montezuma, including a soldier's helmet that he asked to be returned filled with gold dust.